BICENTENNIAL TRIBUTE

 N: Don't be listening to that drivel, Kitty! - the taps are off, Reverend - lord above - have ye no homes to go to?!!

-B(flutters eyelashes, which shame the raven's wing): Fetch your pot boy, my black-eyed Nancy - let yon liquid ruby flow and bid thy pensive - yea, exhausted - heart be glad (whispers weakly) and tell Hodgson his Eden cannot show a stream so clear as Rocnabad, a bower so sweet as Mosellay
+B(flutters eyelashes, which shame the raven's wing): Fetch your pot boy, my black-eyed Nancy - let yon liquid ruby flow (whispers weakly) and tell Hodgson his Eden cannot show a stream so clear or a bower so sweet as Mosellay

 N: We have no French wines in here, my lord, not since our troubles on the Peninsula

-B: Well yes, my girl (attempts to stand) - now, Mr. Spooney usually provides two soft beds - and chambermaids - when a late one is pulled (sits) - Kitty, will you fluff my pillows and warm the sheets? the canny Bridget - late of this house, and your Master's employ - did not hesitate to court a crown at 4 in the morning
+B: Quite right, my girl (attempts to stand) - now, Mr. Spooney usually provides two soft beds - and chambermaids - when a late one is pulled (sits) Kitty, will you fluff my pillows and warm the sheets?
+I'm near to yawning (yawns) - the canny Bridget - late of this house, and your Master's employ - did not hesitate to court a crown at 4 in the morning

 K: We're not on the Town as yet, my lord!